 Ella was born in Woodford County, Illinois, to Charles Williams and Amelia "Milly" (Burt) Williams.
 She was the fourth of eight children.
 When she was about 10, her family moved to Nebraska, settling on a farm west of Cedar Bluffs.
 Her father became a large landowner, and the family was very well to do.

-Ella doted on Willie; he lived with her the rest of her life, never marrying.
+Ella doted on Willie, and he lived with her the rest of her life, never graduating from school, holding a job, or marrying.

 She died at age 77.
 She was preceded in death by her parents, both of her husbands, and two stepsons.
 She was survived by her son, Willie, and a stepson, Eddie Mackell, and his family.
 She was interred in Fairmount Cemetery, Denver, Colorado.

 Oscar Lemon Mackell (1879 - 1954)*

 Franklin Benjamin Williams (1876 - 1958)*